Kaiyuan Zhang Kaiyuan Zhang

 Personal

-- I love tennis, especially the moments of hitting the ball with the right amount of spin and force.
+• I enjoy tennis, especially the moments of hitting the ball with the right amount of spin and force.